-Because of the enormous amount of pictures and Graphic Images; our Website is designed and is most effective when viewed on your Desktop; Laptop; Ipad; or Tablets.
-This Website will also run on your Mobile and Ipad devices but due to the compression of images, text and graphics; they are compressed and sometimes may not appear to be aligned. ***All functions will execute on all devices and all browsers***.
+Because of the enormous amount of pictures and Graphic Images; our Website is designed and is most effective when viewed on your Desktop; Laptop; Ipad; Mac Book or Tablets.
+This Website will also run on your Mobile Android and iPhone devices; but due to the compression of images, text and graphics; they are compressed and sometimes may not appear to be aligned. ***All functions will execute on all devices and all browsers***.

 SUPPORT our YOUTH

 The Foundation was formed in December 2006.The BTW Friends and Alumni Foundation, Inc. was formed because we recognized a need for support due to the historical imbalances in financial; educational support and opportunities for our youth.
 Our foundation is a sanctioned 501(c)(3) organization which qualifies all contributions as tax deductible.

 Click on the “ABOUT US” Menu Tab for details from The Foundation’s President.